Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample02_EventHubsClients.md

 ### Using web sockets

 Communication with the Event Hubs service can be configured by adjusting the `EventHubConfigurationOptions` that are exposed by the `ConnectionOptions` member of a client options type.
-By default, the Event Hubs client communicate using the AMQP protocol over TCP.
+By default, the Event Hubs clients communicate using the AMQP protocol over TCP.
 Some application host environments prefer to restrict raw TCP socket use, especially in many enterprise or VPN scenarios.
 In these environments, or when a proxy is in use, communication with the Event Hubs service can make use of web sockets by configuring the client's connection settings.

 For illustration, the `EventHubProducerClientOptions` are demonstrated, but the concept and form are common across the client options types.